th2-net/th2-conn-generic/README.md

 + Update sailfish version to 3.2.1748
   + fix problem with dropping metadata in FIX conn when sending
-  + fix decoding of EndOfSession message
+  + fix decoding of EndOfSession messages in SOUP conn

 ### 3.6.1